mdolab/pyoptsparse/doc/guide.rst

-tedious at best and become even more complicated as optimization scripts are modified by adding or deleting design variables and/or constraints. pyOptSParse is designed to greatly facilitate the assembly of sparse constraint Jacobians, alleviating the user of thus burden.
+tedious at best and become even more complicated as optimization scripts are modified by adding or deleting design variables and/or constraints. pyOptSParse is designed to greatly facilitate the assembly of sparse constraint Jacobians, alleviating the user of this burden.
 The idea is that instead of the user computing a dense matrix representing the constraint Jacobian, a ``dictionary of keys`` approach is used which allows incrementally specifying parts of the